 - Diarrhea that lasts longer than 48 hours or is accompanied by other symptoms should be reported to your veterinarian.

 What to Expect After Neutering a Cat

 Cats have variable responses to neuter surgery.
 I’ve seen many who return home and act as if nothing happened.
 Some act weird for about half a day while the anesthetics drugs wear off.
-A few kitties experience more serious problems like diarrhea, lethargy and not eating.
+A few kitties experience more serious problems like diarrhea, lethargy and poor appetite.